curzii23/SREFBN/README.md

-# SREFPN
+# SREFBN

-This is the official repository for Super Resolution via Enchanced Feature Pyramid Network (SREFPN).
+This is the official repository for Super Resolution via Enchanced Feature Block Network (SREFBN).
 The pretrained models are given.

 ## Requriments